The Best Way to Determine Leadership? Or a Corrupt, Divisive, Failed System?

 This is important because George W. Bush actually lost the election in 2000 but managed to gain the presidency by hook and by crook.
 And yet Al Gore graciously accepted the Supreme Court’s decision that enabled Bush to do it.

 This point is important also because when Barack Obama won the presidency fair and square in 2008, Republicans quickly started demonstrating what sore losers they actually are.
-They have been the opposite of gracious and have resorted to slander and character assassination, trying to label Obama as a "socialists," and even a "Nazi."
+They have been the opposite of gracious, and as has been mentioned they have resorted to slander and character assassination, trying to label Obama as a "socialists," and even a "Nazi."

 Of course, as Republicans point out, in 2004 Bush won the election with a little less controversy about the election process.
 However, even then only 64 percent of eligible voters voted and only32 percent of them re-elected Bush for his second term.

 Furthermore, even though Barack Obama was the best choice for president in 2008, he was elected by only 52 percent of the popular vote.
 And 43 percent of eligible voters did not bother to vote — probably because they are totally disgusted with partisan politics.
-(And, by the way, in the 2010 election that situation was worse.
-Only 11 percent of eligible voters under 30 years old voted, which means that 89 percent of them did not even bother to vote.)
+And, by the way, in the 2010 election that situation was worse.
+Only 11 percent of eligible voters under 30 years old voted, which means that 89 percent of them did not even bother to vote.
+And in 2012 nearly half the people eligible to vote did not bother to vote either, no doubt because many of them realize that regardless of which party wins the wealthiest few still rule, and they are sick and tired of the conflict caused by polarizing, counterproductive partisan politics.

-That reveals how damaging to democracy the partisan political attack ads on television were.
-The vast majority of young people are even more sick of it than the rest of us are, and they don’t trust any politicians.
+That reveals how damaging to democracy the partisan political attack ads on television were (and those attack ads were made possible by the right-wing U.S. Supreme Court's decision in favor of corporate rule at the expense of the majority of the people).
+That's why the vast majority of young people are even more sick of it than the rest of us are, and they don’t trust any politicians.

 This is not the way to run a country.